TranslucentComputing/kubert-assistant-lite/docs/testing.md

 Testing is an essential part of ensuring the reliability and correctness of the Kubert AI Assistant Lite project.
 This section outlines the testing strategy, tools used, and how to run the tests for the project.

-## Overview
+## Testing Philosophy

-The Kubert AI Assistant Lite project uses a combination of unit tests and integration tests to ensure all components function as expected.
-The tests verify that the shell scripts, mock interactions, and overall application behavior align with the expected outcomes.
+At Kubert AI Assistant Lite, we believe in the importance of thorough testing to maintain code quality, prevent regressions, and ensure a smooth user experience.
+We follow a comprehensive testing approach that includes:

+- **Unit Testing**: We write unit tests to verify the behavior of individual components and functions in isolation.
+Unit tests help catch bugs early and provide a safety net for refactoring and making changes to the codebase.

+- **Integration Testing**: Integration tests focus on the interaction between different components of the system.
+These tests ensure that the components work together seamlessly and produce the expected results when combined.

+- **Continuous Integration**: We have set up continuous integration (CI) pipelines that automatically run the test suite on each commit or pull request.
+This helps catch any issues early in the development process and maintains the stability of the main branch. - #TODO

+By following this testing philosophy, we aim to deliver a robust and reliable product to our users.

 ## Testing Tools